opensafely/documentation/docs/getting-started/explanation/options-for-running-opensafely/index.md

        GitHub Desktop) installed;
      * or you don't already have the required software installed, but are comfortable installing and configuring these tools yourself;
+     * you want to be able to work offline or are affected by an unstable connection;
+     * you are working on a project that is not yet approved and you are reaching the free usage limits on Codespaces for personal accounts (the limit is higher when you are working within the OpenSAFELY organisation);
      * you want to have more control on the tools you use to develop studies for OpenSAFELY.